Random Coordinate Descent for Resource Allocation in Open Multi-Agent Systems: Convergence of RCD in open system

+which characterizes the expected number of replacements happening in the system between two consecutive RCD updates.
+In particular, when $\rho_R\to0$, then the system converges to a closed system, and when $\rho_R\to\infty$, then replacements become so frequent that RCD updates are negligible.

-In the following theorem we present the main result of this work, in which we derive the convergence rate of the RCD algorithm in expectation in open system.
-The derivation of this result relies on the separate analysis of the effects of replacements and of RCD updates, which we remind is allowed by Assumption~\ref{Ass:Statement:Indep}.
+In the following theorem we present the main result of this work, in which we derive the constant of convergence for the error achieved by the RCD algorithm in expectation in open system, under the form of an upper bound on that error.
+The derivation of this result relies on the separate analysis of the effects of replacements and of RCD updates, which is enabled by Assumption~\ref{Ass:Statement:Indep}.